fit 4 paddling

 Chest Stretch over a Swiss Ball

 A chest stretch can be performed using a swiss ball(exercise ball) or can be performed on your bed at home.
 If using the swiss ball, make sure you have athletic shoes on and sit on the ball.
 Next, walk your feet out to the position shown below then raise your arms straight up above your chest area.
 Retract or squeeze your shoulder blades together in your back.
 Now lower your arms down to the floor over your head.
-Relax in this position for 2-5 minutes.
+Relax in this position for 2-5 minutes. fit 4 paddling can be done anywhere.
 If you do not have a swiss ball this can be performed on your bed by laying diagonally with your head in the corner and facing up.
 Next complete the steps for your arms to lower them over the edge of the bed and effect a stretch to your chest area.
 Relax in this position for 2-5 minutes

 2. Kneeling Hip Flexor Stretch